 In sum, the use of rules to limit obstruction does not seem to have worked: deliberations on the floor often lengthened following deployment of the nuclear options or the rules changes made no difference in deliberations.
-We think these results suggest a more complex appointments process that is influence by numerous other variables apart from polarization.
-In particular, here's what we think we can learn about the appointment process from these reforms and the outcomes that followed...
+We think these results suggest a more complex appointments process that is influenced by numerous other variables apart from polarization.
+In particular, hereis what we think we can learn about the appointments process from these reforms and the outcomes that followed.